 Part II.A describes the Tribe and its background.
 Part II.B details the specific lands that are the subject of this submission and the Tribe's ownership interest in them, as required by step 2 of section 3.1.3 of the Fee-to-Trust Handbook.
 Part II.C sets forth the statutory authority for the mandatory acquisition: MILCSA § 108.
-In brief, Part II.C.1 explains that the express language of MILCSA § 108(f) ("shall be held in trust") imposes a non-discretionary duty on the Secretary to take lands in trust when MILCSA's requirements are otherwise satisfied; Part II.C.2 explains that MILCSA's requirements are satisfied here because the Tribe will acquire the Parcel with interest or income from the Self-Sufficiency Fund for the "enhancement or consolidation of tribal lands" within the meaning of MILCSA § 108(c)(5).
+In brief, Part II.C.1 explains that the express language of MILCSA § 108(f) ("shall be held in trust") imposes a non-discretionary duty on the Secretary to take lands in trust when MILCSA's requirements are otherwise satisfied; Part II.C.2 explains that MILCSA's requirements are satisfied here because the Tribe already has acquired or will acquire the Parcels with interest or income from the Self-Sufficiency Fund for the "enhancement or consolidation of tribal lands" within the meaning of MILCSA § 108(c)(5).

-1 The Secretary's non-discretionary duty to take the land into trust does not depend in any way on the purposes for which the land may be used.
-See 25 C.F.R. § 151.11 (Secretary shall consider the purposes of an off-reservation acquisition only when "the acquisition is not mandated").
-In the interest of full disclosure, however, the Tribe currently anticipates that it will conduct gaming activities on the Parcel under the terms of the Indian Gaming Regulatory Act ("IGRA"), 25 U.S.C. §§ 2701 et seq.
-At a minimum, the Tribe intends to conduct Class II gaming on the property; if lawfully permitted under IGRA and under the Tribe's tribal-state gaming compact with the State of Michigan, the Tribe may also conduct Class III gaming
+&lt;sup>1 The Secretary's non-discretionary duty to take the land into trust does not depend in any way on the purposes for which the land may be used.
+See 25 C.F.R. § 151.11 (Secretary shall consider the purposes of an off-reservation acquisition only when "the acquisition is not